 I’m now checking my ING account on my phone and the 4% per year interest rate is still there.
 It says it’s 4% until the end of the year.
 Then it returns to 2.5%.
 They post interests earned every end of the month.

-ING Bank was the first bank in the Philippines to offer a fully digital banking platform.
+ING Bank claims it was the first bank in the Philippines to offer a fully digital banking platform.
 It launched in November 2018.

 Features of an ING account: